raganwald/raganwald.github.com/_posts/2013-03-27-literate-coffeescript.coffee.md

 Obviously, it's a benefit to find bugs and fix them before my readers find them and send me pull requests ([this blog is a Github Repo](https://github.com/raganwald/raganwald.github.com)!).
 But it's also a benefit to have an incentive to write tests.
 I don't do TDD in a blog post, but writing tests after the fact does make me think a little more about the case analysis and I think it's a benefit for readers.

 The downside is that the snippets become quite a bit longer thanks to the expectations.
 In my stories, I use a little JavaScript to hide the snippets and readers can click a link to expand them.
-I'm considering taking a similar approach to hiding the expectations in all posts.
+I now use a similar approach to hiding the expectations in any post with a special `hide-specs` tag.

 But in the mean time, I find that when I'm writing CoffeeScript, it's a win to be able to run my expectations right in my posts.
 If you're blogging with Markdown, consider setting up your own Literate CoffeeScript workflow.
 It's a time-saver and make sit easy to get the code right.